Deep Breathing Works

 When you are taking a deep breath, you can also be thinking about how the air feels going through your nose and follow it into your belly.
-You can think about your breath, going in and out of your belly, the air going through your nose, the belly expanding and contracting.
+Put your fingers by your nose to feel the air as it goes in and out, for example.
+Or you can think about your breath, going in and out of your belly, the air going through your nose, the belly expanding and contracting.
 Continue to focus you thoughts on the physical feelings as you breath.
 This shuts of negative thoughts including stress thoughts.
-This also shows that one can truly choose their thoughts.
+This also proves that one can truly choose their thoughts.

 Smile while you are doing it.